Benkol003/Third-Year-Notes/README.md

 - UoM Computer science third year modules
 - General Programming notes

-PDF's for academic papers that aren't easily accessible from open-access i.e. arXiv are included. (screw paywalls for academic journals)
+PDF's for academic papers that aren't easily accessible from open-access i.e. arXiv are included. (screw paywalls for academic journals!
+R.I.P.
+Aaron Swartz)

 Notes have been formatted to try appear properly in GitHub markdown preview; However some math notation e.g. matrices don't render properly, & you will see the full MathJax.
 (This isn't my fault, GitHub markdown preview is broken.)